Choosing between coaching or therapy can be daunting. They have different focuses, strategies and outcomes.

 How can coaching help post cancer treatment?

-Our Life after Cancer coaching sessions support you to live a life that is inline with who you are after cancer.
+Our Life after Cancer coaching programme is a 6 week group programme that supports you to live a life that is inline with who you are after cancer.

 The support individuals receive increases mental wellbeing, reduces the risk of serious mental distress and helps to build a positive life after your cancer experience.